merely-useful/py-rse/index.md

 > For many researchers,
 > a motivation for learning how to use the shell
 > is that it's often the only way to connect to a remote computer
-> (e.g. located at a supercomputing facility or in a university department).
+> (e.g., located at a supercomputing facility or in a university department).
 >
 > Similar to the `cp` command,
 > there exists a **s**ecure **c**o**p**y (`scp`) command for